0xSabonis/pumpfun-sniper-bot-v2/README.md

-# 🚀 Solana Ultra-Fast Token Sniper – Raydium & Pump.fun
+# Solana Token Sniper – Raydium & Pump.fun

 A **high-performance Rust-based sniper bot** for **Solana**, detecting and executing ultra-fast token trades on **Raydium & Pump.fun** with real-time monitoring and instant execution.